agustealo/Mi-Llama/README.md

 - **Personalized Responses**: Enter your username to personalize interactions with the language model.
 - **Session State Management**: Persist chat history and settings across reruns using Streamlit's session state.
 - **Easy Setup**: Scripts provided to set up and configure MindsDB and Ollama seamlessly.
+- **Dynamic Knowledge Update**: On-the-fly enhancement of the AI models' knowledge base using MindsDB, providing up-to-date and relevant responses tailored to specific user needs.

 ### Setup